Donratto/MPA-KPM/README.md

 ### Given Parameters from the assigment:

 - Number of gNodeBs: 2
-- Number of UEs per gNnodeB: 5
+- Number of UEs: 5
 - Number of servers: 1
 - Number of PGWs: 1
 - Number of remote hosts: 1